fbpx

 5. Start slowly adjusting your child’s sleep schedule

-The new routine that the school year will demand of your child can end up being stressful.
-Your child will be waking up much earlier than they have been all summer, so help them make the adjustment slowly by waking them up earlier and earlier the week preceding their first day.
+The new routine that the school year will demand of your child can be stressful.
+Your child will be waking up much earlier than they have been all summer, so help them adjust slowly by waking them up earlier and earlier the week preceding their first day.

 6. Talk to your child about any new expectations

-A new year means new teachers, classmates, coursework and expectations.
-Talk to your children about the ways that this year may be different or even harder than the previous year and help prepare them for any difficulty they may face.
+A new year means new teachers, classmates, coursework, and expectations.
+Talk to your children about how this year may be different, or even more complicated, than the previous year, and help prepare them for any difficulty they may face.

 7. Visit your child’s school